lomorage/homepage/content/features.md

 # <i class="fas fa-images"></i>&nbsp;&nbsp;Enjoy Your Memories

-You can connect monitor with Raspberry Pi and use that as digital photo frame, and you can setup multiple digital photo frames using Raspberry Pi zero w and access your digital assets wirelessly.
+You can connect monitor with Raspberry Pi and use that as digital photo frame, and you can setup multiple digital photo frames using Raspberry Pi zero w and access your digital assets via WiFi.
 No need to worries about the storage of digital frame, no need file transfer any more.